stevenroose/hal/README.md

 - bip32
 	- derive: derive keys and addresses from extended keys

+- block
+	- create: create a binary block from JSON
+	- decode: decode a binary block to JSON

 - ln
 	- invoice
 		- decode: decode Lightning invoices